ngrx/platform/projects/ngrx.io/content/marketing/enterprise-support.md

 <h1 class="banner-headline">Enterprise-level Support from NgRx team members</h1>

 NgRx collection of libraries continues to stay open-sourced MIT-licensed and free to use.
-At the same time, we hear from companies that designing high quality architecture could be challenging and additional help and guidance is needed.
+At the same time, we hear from companies that designing high-quality architecture could be challenging and additional help and guidance are needed.

 Take your Angular app to a new level with **premium services** from [participating NgRx team members](#participating-ngrx-team-members).